List of Bini live performances

 Bini also participated in and held several mall shows during their early years.
 On July 22, 2022, they participated in Be You: The World Will Adjust, a benefit concert.
 It was headlined by the South Korean girl group Red Velvet and also participated in by Filipino acts BGYO and Lady Pipay.
-On July 15, 2023, the group held Bini Fest at Ayala Malls Solenad in Nuvali, Santa Rosa, Laguna to celebrate their second anniversary.
+On July 15, 2023, the group held Bini Fest at Ayala Malls Solenad in Nuvali, Santa Rosa, Laguna, to celebrate their second anniversary.
 They also showcased their promotional single "Super Crush" at the event as part of their endorsement of the snack brand, Super Crunch.
 Apart from their solo concerts and mall shows, Bini has also participated in joint concerts and music festivals.
 On July 12, 2024, they performed at the Puregold: Nasa Atin ang Panalo thanksgiving concert along with Flow G, SB19, and SunKissed Lola, held at the Araneta Coliseum.
 The group also performed at the pre-show of the KCON music festival at the Crypto.com Arena in Los Angeles on July 27, where they performed their single "Cherry on Top".
 This made Bini the first Filipino pop act to perform at the festival.

 In 2025, Bini conducted their second concert tour titled Biniverse World Tour 2025, which began on February 15, 2025, at the Philippine Arena in Bulacan.
 It spanned multiple cities, including Dubai, London, and key cities in the United States and Canada, and culminated in a homecoming event at the SM Mall of Asia Arena in Pasay on June 29, 2025.

+In February 2026, Bini announced their third concert tour titled Signals World Tour, which began on June 18, 2026 at the SM Small of Asia Arena in Pasay and will continue until November 2026.
+In April 2026, Bini became the first Filipino act to perform in Coachella.
+In July 2026, Bini made a surprise performance at San Diego Comic-Con as part of DreamWorks Animation's Forgotten Island panel.
+Bini also performed at the Summer Sonic Festival in Japan.